octo-technology-downunder/gcp-app-engine-flex-with-go/README.md

 ##### Notice this 2nd version on the online console (Menu > App Engine > Version >> select your service)

-Redeploying an application will create a new "Version" of it, the process is still take a bit of time but at the end of it you will be able to see you new version listed on the "Version" screen.
+Redeploying an application will create a new "Version" of it, the process still takes a bit of time but at the end of it you will be able to see your new version listed on the "Version" screen.

 ##### Test your second version